ANSELME-TIC/weather-gui/README.md

 ## How to Use :question:

 ### :arrow_forward: Steps to Run the project
+1. Go to the [weatherstack](https://weatherstack.com/) website and create a free account.
+With free account you have 250 requests/month
 1. Clone the repository in your machine.
 2. Open a terminal in the repository root folder.
 3. Install all the dependencies for the project from the requirements.txt file by using the command.